rjabhi123/Starbucks-Project/README.md

 # Udacity-Starbucks-Capstone-Project
-This repository has all the code and report for my Udacity Data Scientist Nanodegree Capstone project.
+ This repository has all the code and report for my Udacity Starbucks Capstone Project Capstone project.

 # Installations
 This project was written in Python, using Jupyter Notebook on Anaconda.
 The relevant Python packages for this project are as follows: